TerenceDarphorn/CodeGolf-solutions-explained-C/README.md

 - `explained.c`: The normal code, not optimized for performance, but readability.
 (This one is the most useful)
 - `compact_explained.c`: Same as compact.c, but with comments en newlines
 - `compact.c`: The most compact I could get, not very compact (I'm not good at writing very short code), but it may be useful.
 - `api.c`: This contains functions instead of a single main program.
 This can be used if you need the functionality of the exercise.
+Note that this one isn't tested!